Indonesia pins hopes on Hanover Trade Fair to draw Industry 4.0 investors | DW | 13.04.2021

-Indonesia is expecting to draw in "sizable" investment in Industry 4.0 sectors like AI, machine learning and robotics.
+Indonesia is expecting to draw in "sizable" investment in Industry 4.0 sectors such as AI, machine learning and robotics.
 But huge challenges remain.

-The fair was opened on Monday by German Chancellor Angela Merkel and Indonesian President Joko Widodo

-After getting canceled last year due to the coronavirus pandemic, the Hanover Trade Fair, the world's largest industrial exhibition, is taking place in the German city of Hanover from April 12 to 16 this year.
+After getting canceled in 2020 because of the coronavirus pandemic, the Hanover Trade Fair, the world's largest industrial exhibition, is taking place from April 12 to 16 this year.

 The fair was opened on Monday by German Chancellor Angela Merkel and Indonesian President Joko Widodo.